stracso/aws_samples/SCRATCHPAD.md

 setlocal enabledelayedexpansion

 REM ============================================================
-REM List inline policies attached to an IAM role and extract REM the full policy document (JSON) for each one.
+REM List inline and customer-managed policies for an IAM role, REM and extract the full policy document JSON for each.
 REM
-REM Usage:  list_role_policies.bat <role-name> [profile] REM Example: list_role_policies.bat MyAppRole
+REM Usage:  list_role_policies.bat <role-name> [aws-profile] REM ============================================================
-REM          list_role_policies.bat MyAppRole my-aws-profile REM ============================================================

 if "%~1"=="" (